Port Nelson, Manitoba: Later expeditions

-– when many Assiniboine and Swampy Cree trappers and hunters became middlemen in the Hudson’s Bay Company fur trade economy in Western Canada – that the Cree began to be referred to as "three distinct groups: the Woodland Cree, the Plains Cree, and the Swampy Cree."
+– when many Assiniboine and Swampy Cree trappers and hunters became middlemen in the Hudson's Bay Company fur trade economy in Western Canada – that the Cree began to be referred to as "three distinct groups: the Woodland Cree, the Plains Cree, and the Swampy Cree."
 The Swampy Cree and the Assiniboine used the Nelson River, along with the Hayes River, as the main inland routes to the great inland lake, Lake Winnipeg.
 Although the Nelson is much larger, the Hayes was a better route into the interior.
 Therefore, most of the Hudson's Bay Company's trade was done from York Factory on the Hayes, which was built in 1684.
 In 1694-95 Father Marest recorded "The Assiniboine are thirty-five or forty days journey from the fort [Port Nelson]."

 "For more than two hundred years, from two to five sailing vessels, on an average, frequently with war ships conveying them, have sailed annually from Europe and America to Port Nelson, or other ports in Hudson's Bay and returned with cargoes the same season via the only available route, Hudson's Straits."

 20th-century boom and decline

 In the early 1900s, the Government of Canada felt that a major harbour on Hudson Bay was needed for shipping grain from central Canada.
 In 1912 Port Nelson was selected as the site over Churchill (at the mouth of the Churchill River) to become the terminus of the Hudson Bay Railway, the construction of which had already begun from The Pas in 1910.

 In the winter of 1912-13 the site was surveyed and construction of a wharf began in the spring, followed by buildings and other infrastructure built during the summer.
 The brand new Canadian research ship CSS Acadia was sent from Halifax to chart the harbour and approaches in the summer of 1913 and 1914.
 However the whole harbour project was fraught with problems from the start.
 Material shortages, labour disputes, storms, fires, and boating accidents led to major delays.
 Another setback was the necessity to completely redesign the harbour because the fast flowing Nelson River was building up silt on both sides of the wharf.
 Therefore, the harbour was changed to a small man-made island farther out in the river.
 The island was connected to the mainland with a seventeen-span truss bridge, built by Dominion Bridge Company of Montreal.
-A wrecked ship currently lies on the island.
+The Port Nelson, a wrecked dredge, currently lies on the island.

 When Canada entered the First World War, it resulted in further material and labour shortages, and more significantly, the loss of political and financial support.
 The project was able to continue a few more years until 1918 when all work stopped and the site was abandoned.
 The whole project was greatly criticized by several politicians, the media, which called it a "gigantic blunder", and even the project's chief engineer.